simonambridge/chartDSE/README.md

 - If not then it will use index.jade  in /views and display the Express welcome message
 - ./public/chart.html - a simple d3 example chart and buttons to test the ReST interfaces for the two table queries
 - ./public/simplechart.html - a simple dashboard that displays time-series data from the custom table - from ideas at https://github.com/ESeufert/d3.js-dashboard-examples
+- ./public/multichart.html - a simple demo with multiple charts

 ##Example Cassandra Nodejs code:
 A simple example of using the Nodejs Cassandra connector: